 Yes, SEO Is Hard, but It’s Not Obsolete

-There’s no denying that search engine optimization can often feel like rocket science.
+There’s no denying that search engine optimisation can often feel like rocket science.
 Just when you thought you got the hang of the game, Google’s algorithm undergoes a massive change that forces you to reconsider your entire strategy.
 It can feel like Sisyphean work, so there’s no wonder that many are questioning the efficacy of SEO.

 But, here’s what you need to understand: Google isn’t changing its algorithm just because it made a purpose of tormenting you.
 The search engine giant is just responding to changes in online search habits.
 Users expect relevant and accurate results and won’t think twice before changing their query if they can’t find what they’re looking for on the first page.
 As such, Google is tweaking its algorithm to meet users’ needs.
 Evidently, businesses must comply with the changes if they want to dominate Google search.
 That means providing a flawless user experience and great content.